-The Ontario Processing Vegetable Industry Bursaries were established by the Ontario Processing Vegetable Growers (OPVG) and the Ontario Fruit & Vegetable Processors Association (OF&VPA).
-This bursary fund is intended to support and encourage individuals pursuing a career in any aspect of the processing vegetable industry.
-These organizations find value in working together to ensure that there are new individuals who will have the interest, skills, and abilities to further develop and grow this sector of Ontario’s agri-food economy
+The Ontario Processing Vegetable Industry Bursaries were established to support and encourage individuals pursuing a career in any aspect of the processing vegetable industry who will further develop and grow this sector of Ontario’s agri-food economy.

 Applicants must be a resident of Ontario and registered as a full-time student at any college or university entering the second, third, fourth or post-graduate year of study which relates in some aspect to the processing vegetable industry.

-A call for applications for the Ontario Processing Vegetable Industry Bursaries will take place in the fall of each year.
+A call for applications for the Ontario Processing Vegetable Industry Bursaries will take place in September of each year.

-Congratulations to Sarah Furlan, recipient of the Ken Epp Memorial Bursary.
+Congratulations to Sarah Furlan, recipient of a $2,000 Bursary

 The Jim Whitson Memorial Bursary

-Congratulations to Noah Weber recipient of the Jim Whitson Memorial Bursary.
+Congratulations to Matthew Vanek, recipient of a $2,000 Jim Whitson Memorial Bursary

-The Ontario Processing Vegetable Growers is a not-for-profit agricultural organization that represents nearly 400 Ontario vegetable growers producing crops for processing.
+The Ontario Processing Vegetable Growers is a not-for-profit agricultural organization that represents Ontario vegetable growers producing crops for processing.